What Does Psalms 1:1-3 Mean?

 Personal Reflection

-- Where in my life am I slowly 'walking, standing, or sitting' with influences that pull me away from God’s wisdom?
+- Where in my life am I slowly walking, standing, or sitting with influences that pull me away from God?

-- What would it look like for me to truly 'meditate' on God’s Word day and night - reading and letting it shape my thoughts and choices?
+- What would it look like for me to truly delight in God’s Word - reading it and enjoying it - this week?

 A Challenge For You